alexiamhe93/RedditModerationTopicModel/README.md

 (2) Click the "Open in Colab" button at the top of the notebook.

-At this point, you maybe prompted to sign into a Google account.
+At this point, you may be prompted to sign into a Google account.

 (3) Click "File" > "Save copy in drive"